BCAppsLimited/StreetAs/index.md

 # Hero section
 title: Street As
-description: Welcome to Street As the app that makes managing NZ postal addresses a breeze
+description: Street As is an extension for Microsoft Dynamics 365 Business Central that makes managing New Zealand postal addresses a breeze.
 buttons:
-    - content: Getting started
+    - content: Let's get started
       icon: arrow-right
-      url: 'apps'
+      url: /getting-started
       external_url: false

 # Author box
 author:
-    title: About Author
+    title:
-    title_url: '#'
+    title_url:
-    external_url: true
+    external_url: false
-    description: Author description
+    description:

 # Grid navigation
 grid_navigation:
-    - title: Grid navigation
+    - title: Getting Started
-      excerpt: Section description
+      excerpt: In this section you'll find basic information about Street As and how to install it and use it properly.
+If you're a first time user, you should read the Getting Started section first.
       cta: Read more
+      url: /getting-started
+    - title: Clever Stuff
+      excerpt: Read this section for more advanced setup options like controlling whether a recipient should appear, or how to override default settings for specific reports.
+      cta: Get smarter
+      url: /advanced-configuration-options
+    - title: New Zealand Postal Addresses
+      excerpt: Learn about rural delivery routes, postal services, and why suburbs must be specified unless they're not needed.
+      cta: Read all about it
+      url: /new-zealand-postal-addresses
+    - title: Context Sensitive Help
+      excerpt: A list of changes to the various pages that have been modified as part of this extension and which new fields have been added.
+Honestly, you shouldn't read this.
+      cta: I can take it
-      url: '#'
+      url: /context-sensitive-help
     - title: EULA
-      excerpt: The End User License Agreement sets out the terms and conditions for using our apps
+      excerpt: The End User License Agreement sets out the terms and conditions for using this app.
+If you thought the context sensitive help was exciting, you're going to love reading the EULA.
       cta: Read the EULA
       url: '/eula'
-    - title: Context Sensitive Help
-      excerpt: Find out about the various pages that have been modified as part of this extension and which new fields have been added.
-      cta: Read the Context Sensitive Help
-      url: '/ContextSensitiveHelp'
 ---